Q1: What are the primary applications for PaperTyger products?

 Q1: What is PaperTyger?

-PaperTyger is a complete line of tear and water resistant paper laminates.
+PaperTyger is a complete line of tear resistant paper laminates.
 Products offered include premium high bright printing paper and papers for the envelope, tag and label book publishing.
 While offering comparable durability to synthetic papers, PaperTyger prints and converts like ordinary paper.

 Q2: Is PaperTyger synthetic paper?

 No it isn’t, synthetic papers are all totally plastic.
 PaperTyger is manufactured with real coated and uncoated papers in a unique patented paper / film laminating process.